cmars/juju-ansible/README.md

 TODO
 ----
-More groups (by unit, distribution, interface, etc.).
+More groups (by unit, distribution, interface, etc.) and hostvars from charm configuration parameters.
 Iterating on your much appreciated feedback.
 What else?

 License
 -------